section-engineering-education/engineering-education/content/articles/object-serialization-and-deserialization-in-java/index.md

 #### Description

-After serialization, the numbers of our comments went from 5 to null which is a 0.
-This occurs since the comments will mark as temporary, thus their value is set to the int datatype's default value of 0.
+After serialization, the number of comments went from 5 to null which is a 0.
+This occurs since the comments are marked as temporary, thus their value is set to the int datatype's default value of 0.

 #### Case in Point